orgua/shepherd_v2_planning/docs/10_capes/cape_v23_performance.md

 - baking pcb off (80 °C, 30min) had no effect (mentioned in datasheet)
 - this leakage is often not existent when SMU is freshly started for the day ⇾ firmware-update to 3.4.0 (2021-04, from 3.2.2 2016-04) did not help
     - see profile 25, whole voltage range, down to 0 uA
-- changing R20 (Feedback-Lowpass) to 100R or 10k does not change behaviour
+- changing R20 (Feedback-Lowpass) to 100R or 10k does not change behavior
 - tests with solar-cell (SM101K09L) shows that 2uA is near to dark environment
 - old TODO:
     - reverse position of diode and shunt